bigscience-workshop/data_tooling/pii-manager/doc/usage.md

 and UK (assuming all these tasks are implemented in the package).

-It is also possible to load all possible tasks for a language:
+It is also possible to load all possible tasks for a language, by specifying country as `all` and using the `all_tasks` argument.

 ```Python